mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 </tr>
 <tr class="even">
 <td>Intro paragraph and bullet points are clear.
 They tell a System Admin all they need to know with compelling, concise, and specific descriptions.</p>
-<p>1 - System admin finds intro paragraph and bullet points confusing and inaccurate.</p>
+<p>1 - System Admin finds intro paragraph and bullet points confusing or inaccurate.</p>
 <p>5 - System admin gets the gist of the announcement, but finds at least one thing confusing.</p>
 <p>10 - System admin finds that the intro paragraph and bullet points introduce features with compelling, concise and specific descriptions.</p></td>
 <td></td>